-Following the posting of the Public Policy Transmission Need(s) identified by the NYPSC, the NYISO will solicit the proposal of Public Policy Transmission Projects and Other Public Policy Projects to satisfy the identified needs, pursuant to SectionS 31.4.3.1 and 31.4.4.3.2 of Attachment Y. The solicitation window will remain open for a period of 60 days.
+Following the posting of the Public Policy Transmission Need(s) identified by the NYPSC, the NYISO will solicit the proposal of Public Policy Transmission Projects and Other Public Policy Projects to satisfy the identified needs, pursuant to SectionSections 31.4.3.1 and 31.4.4.3.2 of Attachment Y. The solicitation window will remain open for a period of 60 days.
 Transmission Owners and Other Developers may propose solutions, whether transmission or non-transmission, to address the needs.

 Proposed Interregional Transmission Projects that have been identified and evaluated in accordance with the "Analysis and Consideration of Interregional Transmission Projects" section of the Interregional Planning Protocol may also be proposed as transmission solutions to meet the identified Public Policy Transmission Need(s).
-Proposed Interregional Transmission Projects will be evaluated by the NYISO in accordance with the applicable requirements of the Public Policy Process, and also jointly evaluated by the NYISO and the relevant adjacent transmission planning regions in accordance with Section 7.3 of the Interregional Planning Protocol.5 solutionneed identified by LIPA and determined to be a Public Policy Transmission Need by the NYPSC.
-Developers proposing a transmission solution in this manner must satisfy the same developer qualification and project information requirements as any other project.
-The Developer of a proposed Public Policy Transmission Project prepared in response to a NYPSC or Long Island Power Authority request is eligible to recover certain preparation costs under the NYISO OATT as described in Section 31.4.3.2, regardless of whether its project is ultimately selected by the NYISO.
+Proposed Interregional Transmission Projects will be evaluated by the NYISO in accordance with the applicable requirements of the Public Policy Process, and also jointly evaluated by the NYISO and the relevant adjacent transmission planning regions in accordance with Section 7.3 of the Interregional Planning Protocol.5

 Pursuant to Section 31.4.3.2 of Attachment Y, the NYPSC or Long Island Power Authority may request the appropriate Transmission Owner(s) or Other Developer(s) to propose a Public Policy Transmission Project.
-In addition, LIPA's Board of Trustees may also request the submission of a Public Policy Transmission Project or an Other Public Policy Project to address a transmission
+In addition, LIPA's Board of Trustees may also request the submission of a Public Policy Transmission Projector an Other Public Policy Projectto address a transmission solution need identified by LIPA and determined to be a Public Policy Transmission Need by the